-Natural Areas & Parks staff mark locations and/or consolidate areas where firewood cutting is allowed.
+Natural Areas & Parks staff mark locations and/or consolidate areas where firewood collecting/cutting is allowed.
 No felling of trees is allowed.
 All wood available has been felled/piled by parks staff or contractors in safe access locations;

 License plate number and vehicle description,